 Vegan, non-GMO, paleo, gluten-free, dairy-free, no added sugars, or preservatives added.

 If you’re looking for soft green color, matcha powder is what you want.
 The Japanese green tea powder has a delicate green tea flavor and is high in antioxidants.
 It works well in creams, smoothies, and foams.
 However, beware that some matcha powders contain added artificial sweeteners and preservatives.

 4. Mango juice

 For a bright orange pop, our favorite is mango juice.
 Mango has a natural intense sweet flavor, and it blends well with other ingredients.
-It has high amounts of vitamin A and C, as well as beta-carotene.
-Adding some mango juice to creams, mousses or cream cheese transforms the color to a beautiful orange instantly.
+It has high amounts of vitamins A and C, as well as beta-carotene.
+Adding some mango juice to creams, mousses, or cream cheese transforms the color to a beautiful orange instantly.
 Look for an organic option with no/minimal added sugar.

 Vegan, gluten-free, paleo, dairy-free.